 - B22.
 Maintenance of bat boxes must comply with the HS2 Technical Standard Ecological Monitoring Strategy (ECMS) (ref: HS2-HS2-EV-STR-000-000029 C01 dated October 2018). - B23.
-In accordance with the Environmental Minimum Requirements (see Definitions) for HS2 Phase One, the licensee must submit to Natural England the Ecology Site Management Plan (ESMP) for Radstone Fox Covert for review and approval, at draft stage and any future versions.
+In accordance with the Environmental Minimum Requirements (see Definitions) for HS2 Phase One, the licensee must submit to Natural England the Ecology Site Management Plan (ESMP) for Lower Boddington Copse.
+The draft ESMP will be submitted to Natural England by April 2022 for review and approval and any future versions will also be submitted in the same way.